German Shepherd Now

 German Shepherd Common Health Problems and Costs

 The breed’s health profile is one of the most documented in veterinary literature.
 German Shepherds appear in research on orthopedic conditions, digestive disorders, and neurological disease more often than almost any other breed.
-That is not necessarily a bad thing.
-It means the data exists, the treatment paths are well understood, and you can plan ahead rather than guess.
+That isn’t necessarily a bad thing — it means the data exists, the treatment paths are well understood, and you can plan ahead rather than guess.

 Knowing what conditions are commonly associated with the breed and what treatment typically costs puts you in a much stronger position.
 The goal here is a complete reference: every major condition, how common it appears to be, and what you can expect to pay.